Remembering Childhood Winters of Yore

 So much of our fun was homemade.
 We had few of the advantages that children have today and certainly none of their toys.
 We made do, as the saying goes, with whatever was available, and let our imaginations do the rest.

-Next, check out these photos that showcase the beauty of Canadian winters.
+Next, check out a gallery showcasing the beauty of Canadian winter.